google/swift-jupyter/README.md

 You can call Python libaries using [Swift's Python interop] to display rich output in your Swift notebooks.
-(Eventually, we'd like to support Swift libraries the produce rich output too!)
+(Eventually, we'd like to support Swift libraries that produce rich output too!)

 Prerequisites: